1. What is edoras one?

 edoras one is fully web-based and only needs a web browser to work with.
 Even the graphical modeling environment is fully running within the browser without the need of an extra plugin.
 The client part is based on HTML5 / CSS3 and uses a client side model-view-controller framework (AngularJS) to abstract the data from the view and the controllers.

 All information within edoras one is stored transactionally within an RDBMS.
-The following database systems are supported by edoras one; Oracle, MS SQL Server, DB2, MySQL, PostgreSQL, H2 and Derby.
+The following database systems are supported by edoras one: Oracle 11/12, MS SQL Server, DB2, MySQL, PostgreSQL, H2 and Derby.

 File-based content or large unstructured content is stored within the content repository of edoras one.
 There is a simple, built-in repository supporting a light-weight content storage system with built-in versioning capabilities.
-The content can also be stored in an external system like Alfresco, Sharepoint or the like using the CMIS protocol.
+The content can also be stored in an external system like Alfresco, Sharepoint or any other system using the CMIS protocol.

 edoras one supports a full text search integration, each work item is searchable as well as its content.
 The search can be integrated with the featured Java based query API or through the search REST endpoint, supporting full text search as well as structured search.